 imprisoned in Auschwitz Nazi concentration camp.
 Those

-and many other things had a great influence on my worldviews.
+and many other things had a great influence on my

-shared ideas that were dear to me.
+movement that shared ideas that were dear to me.

 I remember Old Town best for the parties, Piperís Alley, Folk Music Cafes that I couldn't afford to visit too often at that time, and Lincoln Park where hippies used to gathered on various occasions.
-There was also a lot going on at the University of Chicago Campus, The Coffeehouse on 54th Street in Hyde Park near the Museum of Science and Industry and also in Grand Park.
+There was also a lot going on at the University of Chicago Campus, The Coffeehouse on 54th Street in Hyde Park near the Museum of Science and Industry and also in Grant Park.
 But that would be another story..

 But I grew up on the South East Side of Chicago, in a working class neighborhood, not far from where The Memorial Day massacre of 1937 took place at a steel mill on Burley Avenue.
 It was an event, in which many demonstrators were brutally beaten and shot dead by the Chicago Police.
 That was also a keystone event for the labor movement.
 It inspired any artists such as Woody Guthrie and Pete Seeger, who became involved in the labor movement.
 Artists such as Bob Dylan, Donovan and many others continued that mission through their works.
 The demonstrations at the 1968 Democratic National Convention began in Grant Part.
 They were also met with brutal Chicago Police force on orders of Mayer Richard J. Daley.
 That was followed by the trial of the Chicago Seven and gave birth to the Yippie Movement which was initiated by Abbie Hoffman in Chicago.
 My neighborhood was also the last place Mayer Richard J. Daley payed an official visit to on the day he died.